Tutorial: Migrate SQL Server to a single database or pooled database in Azure SQL Database online using DMS

 When a trusted certificate isn't installed, SQL Server generates a self-signed certificate when the instance is started.
 This certificate is used to encrypt the credentials for client connections.

-SSL connections that are encrypted using a self-signed certificate do not provide strong security.
+TLS connections that are encrypted using a self-signed certificate do not provide strong security.
 They are susceptible to man-in-the-middle attacks.
-You should not rely on SSL using self-signed certificates in a production environment or on servers that are connected to the internet.
+You should not rely on TLS using self-signed certificates in a production environment or on servers that are connected to the internet.

 Specify target details

-Select Save, and then on the Migration target details screen, specify the connection details for the target Azure SQL Database server, which is the pre-provisioned Azure SQL Database to which the AdventureWorks2012 schema was deployed by using the DMA.
+Select Save, and then on the Migration target details screen, specify the connection details for the target Azure SQL Database, which is the pre-provisioned Azure SQL Database to which the AdventureWorks2012 schema was deployed by using the DMA.

 Select Save, and then on the Map to target databases screen, map the source and the target database for migration.